donv/activerecord-time/README.md

 Also adds JSON encode/decode.

 The gem supports MRI and JRuby at Ruby language level 1.9.3 and later.
+Other Ruby implementations may work.

+ActiveRecord 3.2 and later supported.

 ## Installation